 - Develop a theory of change for positive peace at the local and individual level. i.e. what determines levels of cooperation, tolerance, trust, non-violent behaviors between groups and individuals?

 More than 75 resources are available at www.economicsandpeace.org/education/resource-centre.
 IEP’s peace indices including the Global Peace Index, National Indices (US, UK, and Mexico), and Global Terrorism Index, as well as research on the Economic Costs of Violence Containment and the Pillars of Peace are available at http://economicsandpeace.org/publications.

 Kogod School of Business

-American University’s Kogod School of Business is committed to the belief that profit and purpose are not at odds.
-Through experiences inside and outside the classroom, Kogod students gain a substantive understanding of the demands of a global market and the interconnectedness of the public, private and non-governmental sectors.
+Through experiences inside and outside the classroom, students at American University’s Kogod School of Business gain a substantive understanding of the demands of a global market and the interconnectedness of the public, private and non-governmental sectors.
 Established in 1955, the Kogod School of Business is Washington, D.C.’s oldest professional school.
 Kogod offers both graduate and undergraduate degrees in business administration, finance, accounting, real estate, taxation, marketing, and sustainability management.
-Learn more at kogod.american.edu.
+Learn more at http://www.american.edu/kogod/